-The curriculum is identical to that of the third year of the Nutrition and Dietetics—Coordinated Program in Dietetics, B.S. and M.S.
+The curriculum is identical to that of the third year of the Nutrition and Dietetics—B.S. and M.S.
+Coordinated Program in dietetics.

 Admission is based on a selective process.
 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements:

 - Be a registered dietitian

 - Complete an interview (by phone or in person)

 |AHCJ 548||Human Resource Management in the Health-Care Environment||3|

 |DTCS 526||Pharmacology in Medical Nutrition Therapy||2|

 |DTCS 584||Contemporary Issues in the Dietetic Profession||4|

 |NUTR 510||Advanced Public Health Nutrition||3|

 |NUTR 518||Advanced Nutrition II: Proteins, Vitamins, and Minerals||4|